 Using a URL to the Device

-If your administrator has provided you with the URL, you can use the Universal Capture installation on a room's capture device.
-This allows you to log into universal capture on the appliance itself, and launch an ad hoc capture using the UC interface.
+If your administrator has provided you with the URL, you can use the Universal Capture: Online interface on a room's capture device (Pro, Pod, or UC: Classroom).
+This allows you to log in to Universal Capture on the device itself, and launch an ad hoc capture using the UC interface.

 See Creating an Ad Hoc Capture using Universal Capture for further instructions.

 If you have the IP address/URL of a managed capture device, you can still use the legacy device Web UI to log into the device and launch an ad hoc capture.
 Since the legacy SafeCapture HD (SCHD) does not support Universal Capture, this is the only method for launching an ad hoc capture for these appliances IF the New Device Capture option is not available.

 If your Institution has configured Device SSO, navigating to the IP address/URL of a managed capture device will launch the Universal Capture: Device interface if available.

 If you are in a classroom where a Pro or Pod capture appliance is installed and physically available, you can press the Record button on the front panel/touchscreen of the device.
 This launches a recording using the One-Touch Recording Profile settings configured by your administrator.